petermajor/SmartThingsSmarterCoffee/README.md

     5. Wait a min for the SmartApp to discover your Node.js server and the Coffee Machine via UPnP
     6. Select _Coffee Machine_ and tap the _Done_ button at the top

-If the installation completed with errors, you will have a device called _Coffee Machine_ added to your device list.
+If the installation completed without errors, you will have a device called _Coffee Machine_ added to your device list.

 You can now use that like any other on/off switch in SmartThings, including control with Amazon Echo or Google Home.